StayerX/Bibtex-Clean-Up/README.md

 2. Run perl sort.pl

+3. Watch for warnings

-3. You will get an outhout newthesis.bib
+4. You will get an outhout newthesis.bib